MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 ## Implementation

-The MetaMask team will be responsible for implementing the JSON RPC `wallet_swapAsset` method.
+The MetaMask team will be responsible for implementing the JSON-RPC `wallet_swapAsset` method.
 This will involve updating the wallet's internal logic.

 - PR for MetaMask mobile: https://github.com/MetaMask/metamask-mobile/pull/7509

 ## Developer Adoption Considerations

-Considering that this is a new json rpc method, developers should take the following aspects into account when adopting this proposal:
+Considering that this is a new json-rpc method, developers should take the following aspects into account when adopting this proposal:

 1. Backward compatibility: The introduction of the `wallet_swapAsset` method does not affect existing methods or functionality.
 Developers can integrate this method into their dApps without needing to modify existing code.